Top 3 Recycling Myths and Better Options For Your Waste

 Learning to reuse can help you save money.
 Instead of buying (or making) something new after using an item one time, you can reuse it before you replace it.

 A new focus is on Rot - or reducing food waste from entering landfills.
 Food waste is a growing issue around the world, and while waste occurs at every stage of the process (from production to consumption), consumers generate the most waste by far.
-80 billion pounds of food is thrown away in the US each year.
+Currently 80 billion pounds of food is thrown away in the US each year.
 About 94% of the food we throw away ends up in landfills where it rots and releases methane and CO2.

 Creative folks are now trying to make a fourth R, but there’s no consistency yet.
 You can even create your own, or perhaps we just keep adding them to create a spiderweb instead of a triangle.